 The new novel from the best-selling author of Broken for You spins the stories of a dedicated teacher, his enigmatic son, and a wartime survivor into an affecting tale of love, loss, and handwriting.

-Infinite Home is the story of Edith, a widowed landlady who rents apartments in her Brooklyn brownstone to an unlikely collection of humans, all deeply in need of shelter.
-Crippled in various ways—in spirit, in mind, in body, in heart—the renters must band together to protect their Edith and their home.
+Infinite Home is the story of Edith, a widowed landlady who rents apartments in her Brooklyn brownstone to an unlikely collection of people, all deeply in need of shelter.
+Crippled in various ways—in spirit, in mind, in body, in heart—the renters must band together to protect Edith and their home.

 At a time when our communities are under attack from police brutality, abysmal public education, and poverty, Luther’s amazing life story The Book of Luke shows how one person can change a community and a country.